 85% of all positions are filled without employer advertising, through networking.
 Source: LinkedIn

-49.5% of LinkedIn users have an incomplete profile and don’t show up in recruiters’ searches.
+49.5% of LinkedIn users have an incomplete profile and must appear in recruiters’ searches.
 Source: LinkedIn

+1. Be yourself, but build your brand to increase your career options.
 Remember, you can be yourself everywhere, but there will be consequences.
-If your potential employer, boss or customer can see your private life on Facebook, Instagram or Twitter, then only you are to blame.
-If you cannot embrace an always-on professional and business persona, then turn on your privacy settings and use two sets of social media accounts – personal and business.
+If your potential employer, boss, or customer can see your private life on Facebook, Instagram, or Twitter, then only you are to blame.
+If you cannot embrace an always-on professional and business persona, turn on your privacy settings and use two social media accounts – personal and business.
 You won’t be sorry.

-The days of sexting and boasting about your partying via your social channels are over.
-So bury that behavior, or your career may be dead before it starts.
+1. Take kindly to the counsel of the years, gracefully surrendering the things of youth.
+The days of sexting and boasting about your partying via social channels are over.
+So bury that behavior, or your career may die before it starts.
 Keep the spirit.
 Lose the self-incriminating pictures and language!

 38% of students had sent and/or received sexts during the past 6 months.
 Source: ResearchGate

-You will need to learn how to talk the talk on every current and future social media network and platform (and non-social network for that matter) to improve your personal brand and earn the right to move forward.
+1. Own your career, no matter how many times it changes.
+You will need to learn how to talk the talk on every current and future social media network and platform (and non-social network, for that matter) to improve your personal brand and earn the right to move forward.

-57% of employers have found content that caused them not to hire candidates for not having a good culture fit with their company.
+57% of employers have found content that caused them not to hire candidates for needing a good culture fit with their company.
 Source: CareerBuilder

-And post your smiling professional-photographed face on your LinkedIn, Twitter, Facebook, Instagram and other social media platforms!
+1. Be cheerful.
+Strive to be happy.
+And post your smiling professional-photographed face on your LinkedIn, Twitter, Facebook, Instagram, and other social media platforms!
 You’ll get 21x more views of your profile if you do!

-Do you have advice to lend this new Class of 2021 and their careers using social media?
-If so, please share below or email me at gerry@marketingthink.com .
+Do you have any advice to lend this new Class of 2023 and their careers using social media?
+If so, please share below or email me at gerry@marketingthink.com.

-Today’s graduates might be worried about tripping on stage while accepting their diploma.
-However, they can fall flat on their career face if they don’t pay attention to the impact social media can have on their careers.
+Today’s graduates might be worried about tripping on stage while accepting their diplomas.
+However, they can only fall flat in their career face if they pay attention to social media’s impact on their careers.
 You may not hear this advice at any commencement ceremony this year, so pass this post along to help everyone get a good start in their career!